-In addition to the core courses (fourteen units) and the capstone project (four units), students are required to successfully complete thirty-two units from a set list of elective courses.
+In addition to the core courses (eighteen units) and the capstone project (four units), students are required to successfully complete twenty-eight units from a set list of elective courses.

-Students must take a minimum of twenty units from List A electives.
-List A electives include MGTA courses ranging from MGTA 455 through MGTA 499, excluding MGTA 497.
+Students must take a minimum of sixteen units from the following set of approved business analytics electives.
 These courses are intended to expand a student’s ability to use data and analytics to identify business opportunities, generate business insights, and create business solutions.

-Students may apply up to twelve units of List B electives toward program degree requirements.
-List B electives allow students to expand their industry knowledge by taking courses alongside MBA and master’s of finance students.
-List B electives include MGT and MGTF courses preapproved by the MSBA faculty for MSBA elective credit.
-Please contact the MSBA graduate adviser for a list of available courses.
+Students may apply up to twelve units of other electives toward program degree requirements.
+These electives allow students to expand their industry knowledge by taking courses alongside MBA, master of finance, and CSE students.
+The following list of courses has been preapproved by the MSBA faculty for MSBA elective credit.
+However, other courses not appearing in this list may also be approved by MSBA faculty on a case-by-case basis.
+Please contact the MSBA graduate adviser.

 MGTA 401, Professional Seminar, is a required one-unit course that students take in two separate quarters for a total of two units.
 In the seminars, domain experts and business leaders present novel analytics research, discuss legal, privacy, and ethical issues, and provide professional skills development.
+The seminars also prepare students for their capstone projects and presentations.
 Topics may vary by term.

 Because the MPAc does not cover foundational accounting skills, the program will only admit students who have a solid accounting foundation.
 It is expected that most successful applicants will have either (1) completed the accounting minor at UC San Diego, (2) completed an undergraduate major in accounting, or (3) completed an undergraduate degree in some other discipline and successfully completed eleven semester (16 quarter) units in accounting.
 Of those sixteen units, applicants must have completed the following accounting courses (UC San Diego course numbers listed for reference), or their equivalents, at another institution: